 Having a Strong ICP

 An organization’s account based strategy revolves around a strong ideal customer profile.
 Without that, businesses won’t be able to align efforts to a shared list of target accounts.
 TOPO’s data reveals how effective ICP is, which is developed from both qualitative and quantitative inputs.
 Leading companies with strong ICP have seen a 68% higher account win rate, whereas 81% of top-performing organizations are confident in their ICP.

-Additionally, organizations that combined qualitative input from stakeholders with prospect and customer data were 61% more confident that their ICP represents the attributes of the best accounts for the organization.
+Additionally, ABM benchmark metrics of organizations that combined qualitative input from stakeholders with prospect and customer data were 61% more confident that their ICP represents the attributes of the best accounts for the organization.